 Here are a few of the photographs we took while wandering around the town/village centre.

-I was surprised to see so many vines growing in the fields and slopes around Meersburg and all along Lake Constance, I didn’t know this is a wine producing area.
+There were so many vines growing in the fields and on the slopes around Meersburg and all along Lake Constance, I didn’t know this is a wine producing area.
 Don’t you just live and learn?

 The area, pretty much all the way from Singen to Lindau, is an apple growers paradise.
 There were orchards plush with fruit as far as the eye could see.
 Not traditional English style orchards with old sprawling apple trees.
 These were fruit cages or nets with thousands of closely planted apple trees grown as cordons though vertical.
 The fruits were mostly red, but I didn’t get to see what the variety was.
 I presumed the apples were grown for juice or maybe cider.